Dynamic electron-phonon and spin-phonon interactions due to inertia

-The rotation of a quantum system leads to the well-known spin-rotation coupling $-\vec{\omega}\cdot\vec{J}$.
-Here, $\vec{\omega}$ is the angular velocity and $\vec{J}=\vec{L}+\vec{S}$ the total angular momentum.
+Inertial effects of quantum systems have attracted great attention in astronomical settings or collision experiments.
+Related to the classical Coriolis force, the rotation of a quantum system leads to the well-known spin-rotation coupling $\sim\vec{\omega}\cdot\vec{J}$, with $\vec{J}=\vec{L}+\vec{S}$ the total angular momentum.
 Variants of this coupling were derived by Werner \textit{et al.} \cite{werner1979effect}, Mashoon \cite{mashhoon1988neutron}, Müller and Greiner \cite{muller1976two}, Hehl and Ni \cite{hehl1990inertial}, and Ryder \cite{ryder2008spin}.
-Spin-rotation coupling has been observed using neutron interferometry \cite{mashhoon1988neutron, danner2020spin}, where two perpendicular neutron beams accumulate a Sagnac phase due to the earth rotation.
-Spin-rotation coupling also emerges in rotating molecules \cite{SpinRotationShen2003}, introducing a Zeeman-like level splitting.
-In fact, comparing the Zeeman coupling $\mu_B \vec{B}\cdot\vec{J}$ to the spin-rotation coupling, allows us to identify a 1~THz rotation with a 10~T magnetic field (note that the inertial spin-rotation coupling is different from the spin-rotation coupling $\sim \vec{J}\cdot\mat{M}\cdot\vec{I}$, coupling the electronic spin $\vec{J}$ to the nuclear spin $\vec{I}$, via the tensor $\mat{M}$).

-Generic quantum effects for accelerating references frames were discussed, e.g., by Hehl and Ni \cite{hehl1990inertial}, Hehl \cite{hehl1985kinematics}, and Ryder \cite{ryder2008spin}.
-With the prospect of inducing a topological phase and spin-currents by mechanical means, the idea of tuning quantum states by accelerations has been developed, e.g., for samples coupled to microwave resonators, inducing tiny circular motions \cite{basu2013inertial,Matsuo}.
+Spin-rotation coupling has been observed using neutron interferometry \cite{mashhoon1988neutron, danner2020spin}, where two perpendicular neutron beams accumulate a phase shift due to the earth rotation.
+Note that the rotation frequency of the earth $\approx~70 \mu\text{Hz}$ is about 17 orders of magnitude smaller than the ionic motion in a crystalline lattice.
+Quantum effects for accelerating references frames were discussed, e.g., by Hehl and Ni \cite{hehl1990inertial}, Hehl \cite{hehl1985kinematics}, and Ryder \cite{ryder2008spin}.
+With the prospect of mechanically inducing a topological phase and spin-currents, the idea of tuning quantum states by accelerations has been developed, e.g., for samples coupled to microwave resonators, inducing tiny circular motions \cite{basu2013inertial,Matsuo}.
+Inertial effects of spins were recently discussed in the context of spin dynamics and the Landau–Lifshitz–Gilbert equation, describing e.g. spin nutations \cite{neeraj2021inertial,bhattacharjee2012atomistic,bottcher2011atomistic,ciornei2011magnetization}.

-In this paper, we follow a different path.
-We discuss the inertial effects on electrons localized at ions moving in coherent vibrations.
-This approach reveals novel electron-vibration coupling terms.
-It opens the prospect of manipulating localized quantum states, tuning collective quantum states, or shifting quantum chemical reaction barriers by vibrational degrees of freedom.